This activity is related to a Teachable Moment from April 12, 2017. See "Celebrate Earth Day with NASA Science Data"

 - Divide the data so that each group or individual has approximately the same number of data points.

-- Help students determine an appropriate vertical scale.
+- For students just learning to graph points, use the pre-labeled graphing worksheet.
+Help more advanced students determine an appropriate vertical scale to use on quadrille-ruled graph paper.
 Determine the range of data by subtracting the maximum and minimum temperature values (e.g., 14.87-13.54=1.33).
 Placing the graph paper in portrait orientation allows for approximately 40 lined intervals.
 Determine scale by asking which place value (ones, tenths, hundredths, etc.) should be used.
 Demonstrate that counting by ones on each line will not allow for accurate resolution of data.
 Have students determine how many lines they will need if they count by tenths and if they count by hundredths.

-- Help students determine an appropriate horizontal scale.
+- Have beginning graphing students label the horizontal axis of the graphing worksheet with the years their data encompasses.
+Help advanced students determine an appropriate horizontal scale to use on the quadrille-ruled graph paper.
 It is important to evenly space the years.
 The group that has the most years of data to graph will determine the scale that all groups will use.

 - Monitor students closely while they are plotting data points to be sure they are using a consistent scale.
 A consistent scale allows data to be combined seamlessly and accurately.